ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 ---

-* When the indexing behavior is set to `FieldIndexing.Search` and no analyzer is specified for the index-field,
-  RavenDB will use the Default Search Analyzer called `RavenStandardAnalyzer`.
+* When the indexing behavior is set to `FieldIndexing.Search` and no analyzer is specified for the index-field, RavenDB will use the Default Search Analyzer.
-  (This analyzer inherits from Lucene's _StandardAnalyzer_).
+  By default, this analyzer is the `RavenStandardAnalyzer` (inherits from Lucene's _StandardAnalyzer_).

+* To customize a different analyzer that will serve as your Default Search Analyzer,
+  set the [Indexing.Analyzers.Search.Default](../server/configuration/indexing-configuration#indexing.analyzers.search.default) configuration key.

 * Using a search analyzer enables full-text search queries against the field.
   Given the same sample text from above, _RavenStandardAnalyzer_ will produce the following tokens:
   `[quick] [brown] [fox] [jumped] [over] [lazy] [dogs] [bob@hotmail.com] [123432]`

 {CODE use_search_analyzer@Indexes\Analyzers.cs /}

-* To customize a different analyzer that will serve as your Default Search Analyzer,
-  set the [Indexing.Analyzers.Search.Default](../server/configuration/indexing-configuration#indexing.analyzers.search.default) configuration key.

 {NOTE/}
 {NOTE: }